45acpUSA/learn-javascript/var-let-const.md

 Output:
 -------------------------
-squash are good for us!
+squash is good for us!
-squash are good for us!
+squash is good for us!
 tomato is good for us
 pinto is tasty too
 ````

 Const creates variables that are called 'immutable', meaning that their
 value can not be changed.
-An interesting thing to not however, is that
+An interesting thing to note however, is that
 the thing assigned to that variable is not immutable, and can be modified.
 If we were to assign a json object to a constant variable, for example, we
 could assign and re-assign the attributes of that object without any